Education (EDUC)

 This course challenges students to consider their beliefs and experiences related to behavior and assessment; grapple with myths and misconceptions about education and psychology; and actively compare such beliefs and myths with theory and research-based practices in educational psychology.
 Students will consider several questions related to examining the truth theme, such as: What influences behavior, and how do we motivate productive behaviors and establish engaged and equitable environments?
 In what ways can assessment become meaningful?
 How can we interpret, collect, and use data and statistics to improve learning and behavior?
 In this course, students will actively learn, apply, and integrate theory to inform their practices as future educators, psychologists, practitioners, policy makers, learners, and citizens.

-Prerequisites: Learning Foundations (LF) must be taken before EDUC379A.
-Cultural and Social Difference: Identity (CI) can be taken prior to or at same time as EDUC 379A.
+Prerequisites: EDUC 379A is a Thematic Focus Course.
+Your must taken Learning Foundations (LF), and you must take a Cultural and Social Difference: Identity (CI) prior to or at same time as EDUC 379A.

 Equivalent courses: EDUC 310